danielaparker/jsoncons/doc/ref/jsonpath/jsonpath.md

 - Stefan Goessner's implemention returns `false` in case of no match, but in a note he suggests an alternative is to return an empty array.
   The `jsoncons` implementation takes that alternative and returns an empty array in case of no match.
-- Names inside of square brackets may be double-quoted
+- Names in both the dot notation and the bracket notation may be unquoted (no spaces), single-quoted, or double-quoted.
 - Unions produce real unions with no duplicates instead of concatenated results
 - Union of completely separate paths are allowed, e.g.